 Its rate of incidence is 1 in 35,000 newborns and makes up around 10 to 18% of cases of congenital blindness.

 Clinically, it is characterised by a serious visual deficit in the first few years of life.
-Other symptoms may include strabismus (a deviation of one of the eyes), nistagmus (quick involuntary movements of the eye as its impossible to stare) and photphobia (anormal sensitivity to light).
-Frequently, children affected by this disease closes their eyes and fists at the same time (its called Franceschetti's oculo-digital sign).
+Other symptoms may include strabismus (a deviation of one of the eyes), nistagmus (quick involuntary movements of the eye as its impossible to stare) and photophobia (anormal sensitivity to light).
+Frequently, children affected by this disease close their eyes and fists at the same time (it is called Franceschetti's oculo-digital sign).
 In addition, some children may suffer from a loss of hearing, neurological changes or psychomotor retardation.

 Treatment is mainly support and includes using visual aids like special filters that improve sensitivity to contrast, different types of telescopes for farsight and magnifying classes for shortsight.

-In 2018, the use of the drug voretigene neparvovec (whose commercial name is Luxturna) was approved for the treatment of some cases of Leber congenital amaurosis.
+In 2018, the use of the drug voretigene neparvovec (the commercial name is Luxturna) was approved for the treatment of some cases of Leber congenital amaurosis.

-Luxturna can only be used while patients have enough working or viable retina cells and when the disease is caused by mutations of a specific gene, the gene RPE65, which is responsible for the production of an enzyme necessary for the normal functioning of the retina cells.
+Luxturna can only be used while patients have enough working or viable retina cells and when the disease is caused by mutations of a specific gene, the RPE65 gene, which is responsible for the production of an enzyme necessary for the normal functioning of the retina cells.

-It's a gene therapy and it involves injecting a modified virus that transports normal copies of the missing RPE65 gene to the cells of the retina.
-This contributes to improving the functioning of these cells and slows the onset of the disease.
-The treatment must be administered in the form of an injection in the posterior part of the eye, below the retina, by an experienced vitreo-retinal surgeon.
+It is a gene therapy and involves injecting a modified virus that transports normal copies of the missing RPE65 gene to the cells of the retina.
+This contributes an improvement in the functioning of these cells and slows the onset of the disease.
+The treatment must be administered in the form of an injection in the back of the eye, below the retina, by an experienced vitreo-retinal surgeon.